CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 3. Future addressable markets on Nova platform (Capsule, Moon, NSSL)
 4. Implications for existing rockets (No one is as smart as me)
 5. Conclusion (work into above section?)

+Stoke's Nova rocket is perfectly sized to compete for existing satellite launches and future constellations.
+It can compete for LEO satellite launches as the average mass of customer payloads on Falcon 9 is 4.4 tons (ex.
+Dragon).
+Furthermore, full reusability allows Nova to launch constellations even with its 5t LEO capacity.
+The launch cost must be several times lower than competitors and reusability allows for this.
+Finally, the fully reusable architecture lends itself to becoming a cargo/crew capsule and refilling in orbit to address high energy orbits and potentially Moon/Mars landings.

+### <b>Full Reusability Makes Constellations Addressable</b>

+At first glance, Stoke's Nova appears to be an immensely exciting R&D project without much commercial appeal.
+In a world where a medium-lift partially reusable launch vehicle is the most successful rocket in history, it is difficult to see how such a comparitevly small rocket will compete.